TL;DR

 YouTube: Broadcast Yourself.

 This is especially important if your company is B2C, but don't be too formal.
 Aside from LinkedIn, hardly any social media platforms are used primarily for business.
 So, if your content feels like an overproduced commercial, people will tell, and your channel will suffer.
-YouTube's original slogan was “Broadcast Yourself,” much of that identity is still ingrained in the platform today.
+YouTube's original slogan was “Broadcast Yourself,” and much of that identity is still ingrained in the platform today.
 YouTube is for the people, and people want authenticity.

 Great examples of companies using social media more informally are the infamous Wendy's X account (formerly known as Twitter) and the Scrub Daddy Official YouTube channel.
 Both companies have dropped the conventional corporate PR speak for more relatable content, and that's why they do well.
-You don't have to try and be edgy or belligerent, but having a level of "realness" goes a long way on social media, especially for business.
+You don't have to try and be edgy or belligerent, but having a level of 'realness' goes a long way on social media, especially for business.

 10. Don't Expect to Go Viral.